pittenja/OregonDB/README.md

 6. run 'npm install express-handlebars' in terminal

+7. run 'npm install body-parser' in terminal

-7. to start the application on port 2727, run 'node Backend.js 2727' in terminal
+8. to start the application on port 2727, run 'node Backend.js 2727' in terminal

-8. once steps 4-6 have been done once, you do not need to do them again
+9. once steps 4-7 have been done once, you do not need to do them again

 NOTE: when submitting the final project - run app in the "Forever" context so that app stays active for grading